lexibank/tlopo/out/vol3/chapter7.md

 ### 4.9.
 Intsia bijuga (syn.
 I. amboinensis, Afzelia bijuga), ironwood, island teak, TP kwila, B natora (Cisalpiniaceae)

 One of the larger trees of the forests of NW Island Melanesia, Intsia bijuga grows 40-45 m tall and sometimes more (Figure 7.6, left).
-It is common on the foreshore, but also occurs in lowland rain forests (Peekel1984: 214-216).
+It is common on the foreshore, but also occurs in lowland rain forests ([Peekel 1984](../references.md#source-Peekel1984): 214-216).

 I. bijuga is considered one of the strongest and most durable woods in NW Island Melanesia and Vanuatu.
 It seasons slowly with very little shrinkage and is durable in the ground, resistant to termites and moderately durable in salt water ([Gowers 1976](../references.md#source-Gowers1976): 91).
 Its uses range from house posts and floorboards to axe handles, slitgongs and wooden bowls ([Streicher 1982](../references.md#source-Streicher1982), [Arentz et al. 1989](../references.md#source-Arentzetal1989):94, [Whistler 1991b](../references.md#source-Whistler1991b): 125, [Hviding 2005](../references.md#source-Hviding2005): 122, F. Damon, pers. comm.).
 Damon reports that on Woodlark Island it was used for the steering oars of the large canoes that plied the eastern half of the Kula ring.